rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 4. View the Lockdown Profile restrictions
 ````
-Information about PDB lockdown profiles can be displayed using the DBA\_LOCKDOWN\_PROFILES view.
+Information about PDB Lockdown Profiles can be displayed using the DBA\_LOCKDOWN\_PROFILES view.
 ````
 <copy>SET LINESIZE 200
 COLUMN profile_name format a20